UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Related Work

 \subsection{Single Image Super-Resolution}

-Single image super-resolution (SISR) is one of the low-level vision tasks that has been studied for decades in our vision community.
+Single image super-resolution (SISR) had decades of history in research.
 Traditional approaches can be roughly divided into patch-based~\cite{sisrt_pb1, sisrt_pb2}, edge-based~\cite{sisrt_eb1, sisrt_eb2}, and statistic-based~\cite{sisrt_sb1} methods.
-The first CNN-based SISR work was SRCNN~\cite{srcnn}, in which three convolutional layers were used for patch extraction, feature mapping, and image reconstruction.
-Later, larger residual structures such as VDSR~\cite{vdsr}, IRCNN~\cite{ircnn}, and SRResNet~\cite{srresnet} were proposed.
+The first CNN-based SISR work was SRCNN~\cite{srcnn}, consisting of three convolutional layers representing patch extraction, feature mapping, and image reconstruction.
+Later, researchers proposed residual structures such as VDSR~\cite{vdsr}, IRCNN~\cite{ircnn}, and SRResNet~\cite{srresnet}.
 Lim \etal~\cite{edsr} proposed EDSR, in which they improved the residual blocks by removing BN layers.
 Yu \etal~\cite{wdsr} further enhanced EDSR into WDSR with an even wider channel before ReLU.
-Meanwhile, RDN~\cite{rdn} proposed residual dense block (RDB) with three convolutional layers densely connected to each other that boosted SR quality to the next level.
+Meanwhile, RDN~\cite{rdn} proposed residual dense block (RDB) with three densely connected convolutional layers that boosted SR quality to a new level.
 Recently, the non-local attention module~\cite{non_local, attn} becomes rather popular.
 Zhang \etal~\cite{rcan} adopted the non-local concept in RCAN, proposed a high-performing SR model with residual channel attention.
-Mei \etal~\cite{yiqun,mei2020pyramid} performed cross-scale attention to exhaustively search repeated patterns for super-resolution.
+Mei \etal~\cite{yiqun,mei2020pyramid} performed cross-scale attention to exhaustively search repeated patterns for SR.